By Marika Sboros

 As readers of this blog will know, my primary area of interest is cardiovascular disease, which a big and complex subject, where anyone questioning the ‘conventional’ ideas gets ruthlessly attacked.
 However, in comparison to the area of vaccination, the battles in cardiovascular disease pale into insignificance.
 Mere squabbles in the nursery.

 I am a member of an on-line doctors’ community in the UK called Doctors Net.
 Not open to the public.
-Whenever any story about vaccination emerges, the vitriol, anger and naked rage is quite scary to observe.
+Whenever any story about vaccination emerges, the vitriol, anger and naked rage are quite scary to observe.

 Whenever the issue of MMR raises its head on Doctors Net, doctors have stated that Andrew Wakefield should be thrown in jail and never allowed to earn any money ever again, that he is a crook and a criminal.
 And those are the nicer comments.